5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode/README.md

 - Save the config, reboot
 - In hackintool, check the if the ASPM state for the NVMe Disk has changed.

+>[!NOTE]
-**NOTE**: if you are uncertain which ASPM states are supported by your NVMe Disk, you could use Acidanthera's [NVMeFix kext](https://github.com/acidanthera/NVMeFix) instead, which provides "Autonomous Power State Transition to reduce idle power consumption of the controller".
+> If you are uncertain which ASPM states are supported by your NVMe Disk, you could use Acidanthera's [NVMeFix kext](https://github.com/acidanthera/NVMeFix) instead, which provides "Autonomous Power State Transition to reduce idle power consumption of the controller".

 #### Example 2: Changing the ASPM mode of a WiFi Card
 The default ASPM mode of Xiaoxin PRO13 wireless card is `L0s/L1`.
 Folowing the instructions above, changing the ASPM from `L0s/L1` to `L1` by injecting `pci-aspm-default` would result in: